-Abstracts of 250-500 words should be submitted by Friday, 1 May 2009.
-Please submit abstracts via email to guest editor, Liza Piper.
-Full manuscripts will be due 1 December 2009.
-Final papers should be between 7500 and 10 000 words, notes included.
-The special issue is scheduled to appear in print Fall 2010.
+Abstracts of 250-500 words should be submitted over email by 1 May 2009 to guest editor, Liza Piper.
+Full manuscripts are due 1 December 2009.
+Final papers should be between 7500 and 10, 000 words, notes included and the special issue is scheduled to appear in print Fall 2010.

 For more information please contact Liza Piper at the following address: